 One popular site that I’ve seen a lot about and am I considering giving a try is Roofstock.
 Roofstock has a full listing of properties similar to a typical real estate site except it focuses on single-family rental homes.

 There are a lot of pros to building an empire of your own properties.
 An obvious benefit is that you own the profit without splitting it among other investors.

 Another benefit is that the United States treats real estate investors rather well when it comes to taxes.
-You’ll need to look up local tax regulations that apply to you but there are generally a lot of write-offs for taxes when it comes to owning real estate.
+You’ll need to lookup local tax regulations that apply to you but there are generally a lot of write-offs for taxes when it comes to owning real estate.
 You can sometimes write off property taxes and mortgage insurance which helps out against the taxable income that you make from rent.

 You get to choose how to manage it.
-Take the reins and manage it yourself or pay a local management company that knows the neighborhood to manage rental collection, maintenance, showings between residents, and tenant relations.
+Take the reins and manage it yourself or pay a local management company that knows the neighborhood to manage the rental collection, maintenance, showings between residents, and tenant relations.
 It’s up to you!

-What are Downsides of Turnkey Properties?
+What are the Downsides of Turnkey Properties?

 Another downside is that you do need to come out-of-pocket quite a bit for each investment.
 Typically, you’ll need 20% down for the purchase price to finance the property and possibly additional fees such as closing costs and the service fee for using a turnkey property broker.
-The reason I have this as an option for investing with little money is because there are properties listed as low as $25,000-$50,000 which would require a little over $10,000 as an initial investment which is still lower than most private purchased properties.
+The reason I have this as an option for investing with little money is that there are properties listed as low as $25,000-$50,000 which would require a little over $10,000 as an initial investment which is still lower than most private purchased properties.

 The last risk is that your investment is not very diverse.
 If you own one turnkey property that has a large repair or is vacant longer than anticipated, you could find your finances affected greatly.
 Make sure you are doing your due diligence and have enough money in reserves to protect yourself in the event of unplanned issues that could come up similar to your primary residence.